Roads Less Traveled

 shelter is buried here with a headstone.
 There are tiny plots for the little birds and

-out to new homes, whenever possible, and the video shown hourly at the
+to new homes, whenever possible, and the video shown hourly at the reception

-reception building included snapshots of many happy people who had become
+building included snapshots of many happy people who had become loving owners

-boxes, food and water dishes are discreetly placed in these
+and water dishes are discreetly placed in these out-of-reach alcoves.

 dozing.